2020 EFL Championship play-off final: Second half

 No changes to either side were made during the interval and Brentford kicked the second half off.
-A minute in, Brentford's Henry pulled down Decordova-Reid, conceding a free kick which Kebano struck into the side netting.
+A minute in, Brentford's Henry pulled down De Cordova-Reid, conceding a free kick which Kebano struck into the side netting.
 In the 53rd minute, Benrahma made a run into the penalty area and his cross was blocked, with appeals for a free kick denied.
 Brentford then began to exert some pressure with chances falling to Mathias Jensen and Mbeumo but without scoring.
-In the 58th minute, Decordova-Reid's shot went outside of the right-hand post of Brentford's goal.
+In the 58th minute, De Cordova-Reid's shot went outside of the right-hand post of Brentford's goal.
 Two minutes later, Mbeumo was replaced by Marcondes in the first substitution of the game.
 Midway through the second half, a long ball from Fulham's Jensen was headed behind by Odoi, and Ethan Pinnock's header from the ensuing corner was cleared behind by Joe Bryan.
 From the set piece, Cairney became the second player to be booked, after a foul on Benrahma.
 Marcondes' strike from the free kick went high over the bar, and the second half drinks break was taken shortly after.
 In the 70th minute, Watkins received a pass from Jensen and struck a shot from the edge of the box toward the top corner which was tipped over by Rodák.
 Fulham made their first substitution of the game in the 81st minute with Knockaert coming on to replace Kebano.
 Dalsgaard's shot in the 83rd minute went over the Fulham crossbar and a minute later, Brentford made their second change, with Sergi Canós replacing Dasilva.
 Onomah then struck a shot over the Brentford bar before Jensen was shown a yellow card for a foul on Knockaert.
-In the final minute of regular time, Benrahma's free kick was off-target and in injury time, Mitrović came on to replace Decordova-Reid for Fulham as the game went into extra time having ended goalless.
+In the final minute of regular time, Benrahma's free kick was off-target and in injury time, Mitrović came on to replace De Cordova-Reid for Fulham as the game went into extra time having ended goalless.